Approximations to $m$-coloured complete infinite hypergraphs: Proofs of the main results

-Hence, $X=A\cup B_l$ is an infinite $m$-coloured set satisfying property (i).
-Observe that any subset of $X$ also satisfies property (i).
-Now, if we have a vertex $v\in A$ such that $\gamma(X\backslash\{v\})=m$, we delete $v$ from $A$.
-We repeat this until we are left with an $m$-coloured set $X$ satisfying (i) and (ii). \end{proof}
+Hence, $X=A\cup B_l$ is an infinite $m$-coloured set satisfying property (\ref{approx13-one}).
+Now, if we have a vertex $v\in A$ such that $\gamma(X\setminus\{v\})=m$, we delete $v$ from $A$.
+We repeat this until we are left with an $m$-coloured set $X$ satisfying (\ref{approx13-one}) and (\ref{approx13-two}). \end{proof}

-Let $X$ and $A$ be as guaranteed by Claim \ref{X-A}.
-Note that $A$ is nonempty since $m\geq2$.
+Let $X$ and $A$ be as guaranteed by Claim~\ref{approx13-X-A}.
+Note that $A$ is nonempty since $m\ge2$.
 We shall prove the lemma with $a(m,\Delta) = |A|$.
-From the structure of $X$ and $A$, we note that $\a[a] \geq m$.
-That $\F\cap \left[m - \min\left(\sum_{i=0}^{r-1}\binom{a-1}{i},\frac{r(m-1)}{a}\right), m\right) \not= \emptyset$ is a consequence of the following claim.
+From the structure of $X$ and $A$, we note that $\b_sum[a] \ge m$.
+That is a consequence of the following claim.